 “Pupils who are deaf, and those who are disabled or have other special educational needs are very well taught and fully included in the life of the school.
 Consequently, they make at least good, and sometimes outstanding progress in literacy and mathematics.
 The school’s emphasis on ‘respect’ informs all it does and this, together with the excellent role models staff provide, encourages pupils to think very carefully about how others feel and about their own actions.
 Consequently their spiritual, moral, social and cultural development is outstanding.”

 Please contact school if there is anything you would like to discuss regarding your child’s individual needs.
-You can contact Mrs Jane Evans, who is our Special Educational Needs/Disability Co-ordinator (SENCo), Mrs Bate, who is our Teacher of the Deaf (TOD) and head of the provision for our deaf children or Mrs Shiels, our Headteacher.
+You can contact Mrs Jane Evans, who is our Headteacher and Special Educational Needs/Disability Co-ordinator (SENCo), Mrs Bate, who is our Teacher of the Deaf (TOD) and head of the provision for our deaf children.

 Contact Number 01773 713428 or email@example.com.